apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Predictions for Chiefs’ Week 3 matchup vs. Falcons**
+**Sunday Snapshot: Graham's election warning for Nebraska**

-You can read more about it [here](https://chiefswire.usatoday.com/lists/kansas-city-chiefs-atlanta-falcons-predictions/).
+You can read more about it [here](https://www.axios.com/2024/09/22/lindsey-graham-nebraska-electoral-college-reform).

 ## Requirements
 - Python 3.8